Contractor's RBQ licence: Why Is It Important?

 In Quebec, having an RBQ licence is mandatory for contractors.
 To be able to get one, they have to pass a few tests that evaluate their skills and judge their ability to calculate renovation quotes, complete the construction work or entrust it to qualified subcontractors.
 A contractor who does not have a licence but still does renovation work risks being fined by the RBQ.
 Since your house is probably your most important investment, you should take the time to check your contractor’s RBQ licence as well as his legal record.
 Don’t leave your house to just anybody!

-In case something bad happens: RBQ licence security
+In case something bad happens: RBQ licence safety caution

 Along with their certification, RBQ licenced contractors will also benefit from a safety caution (or deposit, if you will).
 As explained on the RBQ website, this is an amount of money that they have to pay when they apply for the licence “as a guarantee for the performance of the contractor’s contractual obligations to clients” and that “provides increased protection because it makes it possible to compensate those who are harmed by faulty performance or non-performance of construction work.”